analogouscircuit/pycarfac/README.md

 values for each auditory filter.

 The function `carfac_sai` takes a NAP and generates a series of stabilized auditory images.
 Usage of this function is also demonstrated in pycarfac_test.py.
+The SAI functionality is fairly bare bones.

-This is just "grad student code."
+Offered without any kind of warranty.
 Feel free to use, but do so at your own risk.